 The island boasts 125 miles of coastal paths which traverse areas of outstanding national beauty; 6 blue flag beaches and a rich history .
 We are on dedicated cycle routes for those keen to explore the island on and off road.
 Anglesey is a fantastic place to holiday with amazing scenery, wonderful beaches and so much to explore.
 The island is conveniently located for access to the Snowdonia National Park, Caernarvon and Conway castles and should you wish to venture further afield you can take a ferry to Dublin.

 Nestling in 3.5 acres the setting for the cottages is magical.
 A large meadow with views over to the sea estuary at Malltraeth ; an acre of woodland with seating and pathways , orchards and a wonderful tree house in the big ash tree.
-We have a number of free range chickens who enjoy rich pickings from one of the orchards.
 The gardens are rich with wildlife with numerous bird species (including our resident woodpecker) pheasants, owls and butterflies ? all of which offers a great place to relax and have fun.
 The surrounding area is working farmland and dependent on the time of year you may see grazing cattle, sheep or Shetland ponies